 HIGH: These are energetic dogs who need daily exercise and do best with a yard.
 Take your Doberman on long walks or short jogs, and reinforce their training regularly.

 LOW: The short coat of the Doberman sheds from minimal to average compared with other dogs.
 Just a short brush once per week is usually all that’s needed.
 Be sure to also clean the teeth and ears and trim the nails.

 (OR … Guess the dog breed)

 HIGH: The Doberman breed does have genetic health problems.
 Some or all of these may be possible:

 - Cervical issues due to spinal compression

 - Heart defects

-- Increased health problems in all-white Dobermans (believed to be caused by a specific gene, although the presence of the gene contributing to additional health problems is still being debated)
+- Potential increased health problems in all-white Dobermans (believed to be caused by a specific gene)

-If you consider getting a Doberman for your next pet, check adoption resources first.
+Considering getting a Doberman for your next pet?
+Check adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoption center.